 With that said, let’s dive into how the private equity recruiting process works.

 I. Private Equity Recruiting Timeline

 Below we lay out the general timeline for the pre-MBA private equity candidates.
-The label “Year 1” refers to the first year of the Analyst / Consultant program and “Year 2” corresponds to the second year of the program.
+The label “Year 1” refers to the first year of the Analyst / Consultant program.
+“Year 2” corresponds to the second year of the program.

 Year 1 June – August: Fresh graduates join the investment banks / consulting firms and begin their training

-Year 1 Late January – March: This is the time period where on-cycle interviews began over the last 3 years (so you only have ~6 months of experience).
-There’s no exact set schedule, but it’s generally around this timeframe
+Year 1 October – December: This is the time period where 2017 and 2018 on-cycle interviews began over the last 2 years (so you only have ~1-3 months of experience).
+There’s no exact set schedule each year, but expect to be around this timeframe

 Year 2 June – August: Begin the second year of your Analyst / Consultant program

 Year 2 February: You start seeing peers at firms with December bonus cycle quit their firm